negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 When we searched `site:sivussa.com`, Google returned 0 results.
 Our site didn't exist in search results.
 Traditional audit services are capturing all the organic traffic for "SEO audit," "website audit findings," and "fix SEO issues" — while we were nowhere to be found.

 This wasn't a technical glitch.
-It was a cascade of foundational failures that we'd ignored while building the product.
+It's a timing issue with launch - but it tells us something valuable: the specialist agents reliably recognise the edge case.

 ---

 ## Finding #1: Every Page Had the Same Title Tag

+This one we have no excuse for.
 Google uses title tags to understand what each page is about.
-Ours?
+Our site?
 All 11 pages shared identical titles:

 ```html
 <!-- BEFORE: Every page on the site -->
 <title>Sivussa — Find out if your website is invisible to customers</title>
 ```

 From the homepage to pricing to FAQ to blog — search engines couldn't tell the difference.
-Users saw identical snippets in results.
-Neither knew what to expect when clicking.
+Users see identical snippets in results.
+Neither knows what to expect when clicking.
+Btw: it might be surprising to know, this is more common than you'd initially think.

 ### The Fix

-We created unique, descriptive titles for each page under 60 characters:
+Create unique, descriptive titles for each page under 60 characters.
+The remedy is straight from the report:

 ```html
 <!-- AFTER: Homepage -->